 Jersey is renowned for its Jersey Royals and although these little oval gems are incredibly popular, there is much more to our island food culture.

 Whether you are looking for a casual snack beside the beach or a Michelin star experience, Jersey has it covered.
 The freshest seafood, locally farmed produce and dairy from our famous Jersey cows provide an abundance of ingredients - all within 45 square miles.

 There is so much choice it is difficult to know where to begin; so we have gathered a selection of our top recommendations!

 Bonne Nuit Beach Café, St. John

 With fresh fish being collected seconds from the café’s front door, the newly owned Bonne Nuit Beach Café has made strides since its re-opening in 2015.
 Located in a beautiful and secluded bay, this relaxed restaurant is a beach café by day and an Asian food hotspot at night.
-If bring next to the beach isn’t enough for you, then feel free to take the food away and eat it on the beach itself!
+If being next to the beach isn’t enough for you, then feel free to take the food away and eat it on the beach itself!

-The Crab Shack, St Brelade
+The Crab Shack, St. Brelade

 Enjoy an outside table and sea views of St. Brelade’s bay; The Crab Shack is the perfect relaxed setting in which to enjoy local seafood, time-honoured favourites and daily specials.
 This is the place to relax in the sun during summer or in the warm interior during the winter.

 Located in one of the island's most stunning positions, El Tico Beach Cantina is the place to enjoy great local food and a glass of wine whilst watching the sun sink into the Atlantic Ocean.
 Food is described as “food for friends”.
 It is real food that is big on flavour, freshness and quality.